scious/documentation/docs/scious-search/latest.md

 # Api calls

 We have a single data API call named `Facets (🔍)`.
 This API call does not return any usable data.
 It exists solely to set the type of data that the [Get Facets](#get-facets) visual element returns.
 Do not use this API call outside of the Get Facets visual element.
 Don't like that we did this?
-Complain to Bubble for not providing a better way to return complex data from plugins for the years our community has wanted to.
+Show your support for fixing this problem by upvoting and commenting on [this feature request](https://bubble.io/ideaboard?idea=1603764356815x558406947894198300).

 ## Known limitations